pycomlink/pycomlink/README.md

 Installation
 ------------

-`pycomlink` works with Python 3.6 and newer.
+`pycomlink` is tested with Python 3.7, 3.8 and 3.9.
+It should also work without problems on Python 3.6.
 It might still work with Python 2.7, but this is not tested.
 It can be installed via [`conda-forge`](https://conda-forge.org/):

     $ conda install -c conda-forge pycomlink